textvulture/textvulture/README.md

 - 👋 Hi, I’m Byunghwan 'Ben' Son (@textvulture), Associate Professor of Global Affairs at George Mason University.
 - 🌱 I’m currently teaching myself automated text analysis and applied causal inference.
-- 📫 How to reach me: kalkas@gmail.com / @Byunghwan_Son
+- 📫 How to reach me: kalkas@gmail.com

 <!---
 textvulture/textvulture is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.